chroth/dick-chainy/README.md

 # DICK CHAINY

 Warning!
-This is a lunch hack experiment!
+This is a lunch hack experiment™!

 Takes a library and makes it chainable, passing last return value as the first parameter into the next value.